 WHAT ARE ANGIOTENSIN II AGONISTS AND HOW DO THEY WORK?

-The RAAS system regulates blood pressure by two important steps:
+The RAAS system regulates blood pressure through two important steps:

 - Conversion of angiotensin I to active angiotensin II with the help of an enzyme known as angiotensin-converting enzyme (ACE).